vidmantas/vidmantas.github.io/_drafts/2022-01-21-power-of-retrospectives.md

 # What Is Retrospective?

-In case you're not sure, I love the definition of [ProductPlan](https://www.productplan.com/glossary/retrospective/):
+In case you're not sure what retrospective is, I love the definition of [ProductPlan](https://www.productplan.com/glossary/retrospective/):

 > A retrospective is a meeting held after a product ships to discuss what happened during the product development and release process, with the goal of improving things in the future based on those learnings and conversations.

-Substitute "after a product ships" to any cadence that is reasonable to your team, as long as it is repeatedly happening (and frequently enough), and you'll get the team's main superpower in check: continuous improvement.
+Substitute "after a product ships" to any cadence that is reasonable to your team, as long as it is repeatedly happening (and frequently enough), and you'll get the team's main superpower in check: **continuous improvement**.
+Whatever obstacles the team was facing, it will be brought up, discussed, and experimented on fixing it in the most suitable way possible.
+Even if it is just a teeny tiny "way of working" improvement, those accumulate over the years and make a remarkable impact on teamwork and efficiency.

 # My Team is Doing Good Already